 All very simple ingredients!

-When making a ciambella cake, the recipes usually involve a lot of mixing or beating the eggs.
+When making a ricotta cake, the recipes usually involve a lot of mixing or beating the eggs.
 This cake is no different.

 The importance of me mentioning this is that when you beat your ingredients for a long time you will develop air bubbles (and lots of them).
 If you do not have a way to get rid of the air bubbles, your cake will have lots of holes.

-Now this is not the end of the world if your cake has these air bubble holes in it.
+Now this is not the end of the world if your cake has holes in it.
 It will not affect the taste either.

 But to avoid these air bubbles, you will want to bang your cake pan (with the batter in it) very hard on the counter a few times to pop as many of these air bubbles as you can before you bake them in.

-For making this ciambella cake, you just need to follow these steps:
+For making this ricotta lemon cake, you just need to follow these steps:

 - Sift your dry ingredients into a bowl.